Aggressive Attorneys Representing Victims of Surgical Errors

 Surgical errors can turn routine surgeries into tragic events with life-changing, permanent consequences.
 If you suffer from permanent disability or were severely injured due to a surgical error, you have options.
 Medical professionals have a duty to provide the highest standard of care possible; if it can be shown that their negligence resulted in needless and preventable injury, disfigurement, or disability, they can be held liable for their actions.
-Our medical malpractice attorneys - located in Salt Lake City and serving all of Utah - can help represent your interests in court and see to it that your legal rights are protected.
+Our surgical error attorneys, serving clients throughout Utah, can help represent your interests in court and see to it that your legal rights are protected.
 We encourage you to seek legal counsel from our personal injury group today.
 With decades of experience and the resources of Younker Hyde Macfarlane behind them, they can handle any case and take on any defendant.
-Contact our Salt Lake City law firm to arrange a free consultation.

 If a loved one has been killed due to a surgical error, please accept our sincere condolences.
-The medical malpractice attorneys at our Salt Lake City firm can guide you through this difficult process and help you file a wrongful death suit on behalf of the decedent.
+During this difficult time, our attorneys can guide you through this process and help you file a wrongful death suit on behalf of the decedent.
 No compensation can replace a loved one but we can ensure that you and your family aren't financially burdened due to the negligence of another party.
 A loss of contribution and loss of income (especially if the decedent was the breadwinner of the household) can have a severe impact on your quality of life and make the grieving process that much more difficult.
 Please allow us to help.

 Common Causes of Injury

 A number of common surgical errors occur in hospitals throughout the country.
 The important thing to note is that these surgical errors are preventable.
 All surgeries carry risk, but through due diligence and experience, the following should never occur.
 If they do, it may indicate a medical malpractice claim against the involved parties.

 - Perforated ear drums while removing foreign objects from ear